-AN979 Interfacing ICTM Serial EEPROMs to PIC18 Devices Author: Chris Parris Microchip Technology Inc.
+Author: Chris Parris Microchip Technology Inc.

-INTRODUCTION The 24LCXXB Serial EEPROMs from Microchip Technology are $I^2C^{TM}$ compatible and support both the standard 100 kHz and the 400 kHz Fast mode.
+INTRODUCTION The 24XXXX series serial EEPROMs from Microchip Technology are I^2C^{TM} compatible and feature maximum clock frequencies ranging from 100 kHz up to 1 MHz.
 Many times when designing an application which utilizes a serial EEPROM device, it may be beneficial to use a microcontroller which does not feature a dedicated protocol-specific serial port.
 This can be due to several possible reasons, including size restrictions or costs.
 In these instances, it is required of the designer to write software routines capable of generating the proper signals for communicating with the EEPROM device.
-This application note is intended to serve as a reference for manually communicating with Microchip's 24LCXXB serial EEPROM devices, that is, without relying on a hardware serial port to handle the $I^2C$ operations.
-Also, the advantages of each $I^2C$ operation will be discussed and compared.
+This application note is intended to serve as a reference for manually communicating with Microchip's 24XXXX series serial EEPROM devices, that is, without relying on a hardware serial port to handle the I2C operations.
 Source code for common data transfer modes is also provided.
-Figure 1 describes the hardware schematic for the interface between Microchip's 24LCXXB devices and the PIC18F1220 PICmicro® microcontroller.
+Figure 1 describes the hardware schematic for the interface between Microchip's 24XXXX devices and the PIC18F1220 PICmicro[®] microcontroller.
 The schematic shows the connections necessary between the microcontroller and the serial EEPROM as tested, and the software was written assuming these connections.
-The SDA pin is an open-drain terminal, and therefore requires a pull-up resistor to Vcc (typically 10 k $\Omega$ for 100 kHz and 2 k $\Omega$ for 400 kHz).
-Also, the WP pin is tied to ground because the write-protect feature is not used in the examples provided.
-FIGURE 1: CIRCUIT FOR PIC18F1220 AND 24LCXXB DEVICE
+The SDA pin is an open-drain terminal, and therefore requires a pull-up resistor to Vcc (typically 10 k Ω for 100 kHz and 2 k Ω for 400 kHz and 1 MHz).
+Also, the A0, A1, A2 and WP pins are tied to ground because these features are not used in the examples provided.
+FIGURE 1: CIRCUIT FOR PIC18F1220 AND 24XXXX SERIES DEVICE